Rapteon/full-stack-open/part1/unicafe/README.md

-# Exercise 1.10
+# Exercise 1.11

-Created StatisticsLine component for
-rendering each statistic on a separate line.
+Statistics about feedbacks is now
+displayed in a table.
+StatisticsLine is not
+used.